Outline and Dates

 A line by line study of the Shang Han Lun in the Song order!

--->this is the detailed outline page, please see here for general description
+-->this is the self-paced outline page, please see here for the 2024 live version

 LOGISTICS:

-All 18 classes will be held both as live webinars, and recorded and offered as distance homestudy.
-They each are worth 3.5 CEUs category 1 (CAB provider #1005, Between Heaven & Earth Acupuncture and Herbs), and 3.5 PDAs (NCCAOM provider #1134, Between Heaven & Earth).
-Whether the latter are live or distance CEUs/PDAs depends on how you complete each class.
+Each of the 18 classes is worth 3.5 CEUs category 1 (CAB provider #1005, Between Heaven & Earth Acupuncture and Herbs), PDAs (NCCAOM provider #1134, Between Heaven & Earth), CPDs (British Acupuncture Council, New Zealand Register of Acupuncturists).
 The whole program adds up to 63 units.

 COST OF AND CANCELLATION POLICY: